kaminduN/Singlish-To-Sinhala-Translater/readme.md

 ## Installation
 This is created using java so jdk 1.6 or above is needed You can import this in to Netbeans and build using that.
-Or just use the prebuild version in dist folder.
+Or just use the prebuild version in `dist` folder.

+## How to run

+- Download the dist folder
+- Run using the command `java -jar .\SinglishTranslater.jar`
+- if the fonts are not showing please install the font file in the system

-##Known issues
+## Known issues
-Some of the words may not correctly show in some computers.
+- Some of the words may not correctly show in some computers.

 This was created as purely for educational/research purposes only.